Book of Numbers

 17For the unclean person, they shall take of the ashes from the burnt heifer and water in a vessel, for the cleansing of sin.
 18A clean person shall then take hyssop and dip it in the water and sprinkle it on the tent, on all the vessels in the tent and even on the persons that were defiled by the dead body.
 19A person whom is clean shall sprinkle the unclean person on the third day and on the seventh day.
 Then on the seventh day he shall purify himself washing his clothes and bathing himself in water.
 And he shall be clean at evening.
 20But any man who is unclean and does not purify himself, that man shall be cut off from among his people, because he has defiled the sanctuary of the LORD.
 He has not been purified by the water of separation and he is unclean.
 21This shall be a perpetual law, that he who sprinkles the water of separation shall wash his clothes.
 And he that touches the water of separation shall be unclean until evening.
 22And whatever thing an unclean person touches shall become unclean.
 And any person who touches that object shall be unclean until evening.

-1When the children of Israel came into the wilderness of Zin, in the first month, (most likely of the fourteenth year).
+1When the children of Israel came into the wilderness of Zin, in the first month, (NOTE: the fourteenth year, after the exodus from Egypt).
 Aaron's wife, Miriam, died and was buried there.

 2Now there was no water there and the people again complained against Moses and Aaron.
 3Saying, if only we had died when our brothers died before the LORD.
 4Why have you brought us into this wilderness, that we and our animals should die here?
 5You brought us out of Egypt, to this evil place that has nether grain nor figs, vines nor pomegranates, nor is there any water to drink!
 6Upon hearing this, Moses and Aaron went to the door of the Tabernacle of the Meeting, fell on their faces before the LORD and the glory of the LORD appeared to them.